What Causes Pinholes in Pottery Glaze and How To Prevent Them

 Gases Have Formed in the Glaze

 The most common cause of pinholes in pottery is the gases that form on the Glaze in the shape of bubbles.
-During firing, gases escape from the Glaze and or Clay body and form bubbles, penetrating the surface.
+During firing, gases escape from the Glaze and/or Clay body and form bubbles that penetrate the surface.

-These bubbles burst and make crates inside the Glaze, known as pinholes.
+These bubbles burst, creating cracks inside the Glaze known as pinholes.
 These gases can have many different sources, including organic matter in the clay.

 How To Prevent